 Sun Tolerant Hostas

 Generally, hostas with yellow leaves can handle more sun exposure that hostas with green, blue or white leaves.
 But there are no hard and fast rules and exceptions will be found.

 There are many many hosta varieties available.
-Listed is a sampling of hosta varieties that tolerate limited sun exposure.
+Listed is a sampling of hosta varieties that are noted to tolerate limited sun exposure in favorable conditions.